 Anxiety in dogs: How you can prevent it and how we help

-This Mental Health Awareness Week we are raising awareness about anxiety in dogs.
+This World Mental Health Day we are raising awareness about anxiety in dogs.
 Although our dogs bring us so much joy, they too can suffer mentally and emotionally, just like humans can.

 What is dog anxiety?

 Anxiety is an unpleasant apprehensive feeling of nervous anticipation about something that might, or might not, happen.
 This is why most dogs will benefit from a general daily routine, because being able to predict what is happening around, or to, them and when, can help them to feel safe and secure.

 Life can present lots of challenges to our beloved pet dogs – for example there are times when they might need to spend short periods all by themselves, times when they experience loud, unexpected and unexplainable noises, or times when we might not be able to give them the attention they would like.
 If a dog isn’t sure how to cope with this, they might become worried and distressed.
 Prolonged anxiety can also result in stress-related illness and poor physical health.

 How to prevent anxiety in your dog